marcon29/rails-archery-score-tracker/notes.md

 # Misc Stuff To Do
     - when done - uncomment the USA in seeds and run that
         - should be able to just run that to add an entirely new org to app
+    - remove a couple commented out lines of code when done in rails_helper.rb